Oleg979/ReactiveMessenger/README.md

 # ReactiveMessenger
-Simple SPA for messagin built using ReactJS
+Simple SPA for messaging built using ReactJS